jaimindp/Devcember/README.md

 Well, it's been a while since I've coded for fun... that's it really

-Coming back from Devconnect in November, I saw a tonne of cool things being built and though there's no better time to expore some of this exciting tech.
-There is so much awesome shit being built in crypto and the best way to get invovled is to get my hands dirty.
-This is a way to explore the technology 🛠️
+Coming back from Devconnect in November, I saw a tonne of cool things being built and thought there's no better time to explore and dev.
+Crypto moves at the speed of light and the best way to keep up is to get invovled and get my hands dirty.
+This is my way of being close to the tech 🛠️

-My background is mostly data science and ML, I used to be a Python maxi building mostly ML models and data pipelines and all my code was built in Jupyter Notebooks.
-I've built some frontend (JS & React) before but never gone too deep with smart contract engineering and EVM.
-That is going to change, this is the point!
+My background is mostly python, built some programs but mostly focused on data science/ML, I used to be a Python maxi (lol) building ML models and data pipelines and 90% of my code was written in Jupyter Notebooks.
+Later built some frontend (JS & React) for Caddi and hackathons but never gone too deep with smart contract engineering and EVM.
+That is going to change this month, this is the point!

 It's been a while since I've worked on new projects and coded for the hell of it.
 LFG 💪

-Still building https://www.caddi.fi full time, you can expect to see some overlap with what we're building here and with Caddi 📈
+Still building https://www.caddi.fi full time, expect to see overlap with what I'm exploring here and what we build with Caddi 📈

-If you are interested in having a chat with me about any of these repos, interested in collaborating, or want to find out more about Caddi then reach out via TG https://t.me/jaimin_building 🫡
+If you are interested in having a chat with me about any of these repos, interested in collaborating, or want to find out more about Caddi, then reach out via TG https://t.me/jaimin_building 🫡

 ## Calendar